ABA Therapy for Children with Cerebral Palsy

 State-of-the-Art Infrastructure for Neurodiversity

-Our center has been meticulously designed to support children with diverse needs.
+Our centre has been meticulously designed to support children with diverse needs.
 We have specialised therapy rooms that are fully accessible for children with motor challenges, ensuring that the physical environment supports rather than hinders therapeutic progress.